ethersphere/swarm-guide/contents/fuse.rst

 Access
 ^^^^^^^^
-Through your terminal or file browser, you can interact with your new mount as if it were a local directory.
+Through your terminal or file browser, you can interact with your new mount as if it was a local directory.
 Thus you can add, remove, edit, create files and directories just as on a local directory.
 Every such action will interact with swarm, taking effect on the Swarm distributed storage.
 Every such action also will result **in a new hash** for your mounted directory.
 If you would unmount and remount the same directory with the previous hash, your changes would seem to have been lost (effectively you are just mounting the previous version).
 While you change the current mount, this happens under the hood and your mount remains up-to-date.

 Unmount
 ^^^^^^^^